AORAKI FUNERAL SERVICES

 Picture

-Eddie was a passionate golfer whose pride and joy was a very expensive set of titanium clubs.
+Eddie was a passionate golfer whose pride and joy was a costly set of titanium clubs.
 His crowning achievement was a hole-in-one on a local golf course.
-His golf clubs sat beside his casket and his trophy and golf gloves sat on top.
-These small personal touches enhanced the funeral, reminding family and friends of the man and the many happy days he spent on the golf course"
+His golf clubs sat beside his casket, and his trophy and golf gloves sat on top.
+These small personal touches enhanced the funeral, reminding family and friends of the man and the many happy days he spent on the golf course."

 Picture

 Tina was a primary school teacher who loved tramping on weekends.
-Many of the children she taught drew pictures for her and these were displayed on a whiteboard behind her casket.
+Many of the children she taught drew pictures, and these were displayed on a whiteboard behind her casket.
 The schoolchildren were glad to have been able to play a part in farewelling their teacher.
-The fact that they had something constructive to do for her made it somehow easier for them.
+The fact that they had something constructive to do for her made it somehow more manageable for them.
 Tina’s tramping boots sat on the end of her casket with her sleeping bag.
-Her backpack sat underneath as a representation of her love of nature and the great outdoors
+Her backpack sat underneath as a representation of her love of nature and the great outdoors.

 Picture